AnirudhTiwari/NML-DIP/README.md

 2. Scikit-learn module; the Scikit-learn module can be installed using Pip, install Pip from [here](https://pip.pypa.io/en/stable/installing/).
 3. Git; Download and install Git from [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 There are two versions of the algorithm hosted on two separate branches of this repository.
-The code hosted on the *master* branch is to be used to reproduce the results on the 4 test datasets (details below).
+The code hosted on the *master* branch is to be used to execute the algorithm on the 4 test datasets (details below).
 The code hosted on the *pdbTestBranch* can be used to test the algorithm on any PDB(s).

 The details of how to execute the code on the master branch can be found below.
 For details on how to run the code on the *pdbTestBranch*, read the README present on the corresponding branch.

-## Branch: Master; Code to run on 4 test datasets ##
+## Branch: master ##
-The code hosted on this branch this branch is to reproduce the results that we have presented in the paper on the four datasets, namely, **benchmark_2**, **benchmark_3**, **ASTRAL SCOP 30** & **NR_Dataset**.
+The code hosted on this branch this branch is to reproduce the results that we have presented in the thesis/paper on the four datasets, namely, **benchmark_2**, **benchmark_3**, **ASTRAL SCOP 30** & **NR_Dataset**.
 Follow the steps below on shell/Powershell/Terminal to execute the code:
 1. `cd` to the directory of your choice and download the repository using git clone:

    ```$git clone https://github.com/AnirudhTiwari/ProteinDomainIdentificationAlgorithm.git```